Lexus NX300h Valuation: 171 used car listings analysed

 • VW Tiguan

-The Kia Sportage is a strong option in this segment, with 6,251 cars currently for sale on AutoUncle and an average price of £17,990.
-The VW Tiguan is the third best alternative.
-There are currently 6,008 of this car for sale in the UK with an average sales price of £23,500.
+The Kia Sportage is another popular pick, with 5,923 cars currently for sale and an average price of £22,000.
+Another recommended alternative is VW Tiguan with 5,110 cars for sale an average price tag of £24,999.